katariina-jarvenmaki/AI-crypto-trader/README.md

 python3 main.py binance ETHUSDC SOLUSDC XRPUSDC ADAUSDC HBARUSDC
 ```

-Force the buy / sell -signal to start buying / selling right away (it does it only for first coinpair):
+Force the buy / sell -signal to start buying / selling right away (it does it only for first coinpair and only on first round):
 ```bash
 python3 main.py ETHUSDC buy
 python3 main.py ETHUSDC sell